ExpressionEngine/ExpressionEngine-User-Guide/source/cp/sites/createsite.rst

 When creating a new Site you can choose to **Import** or **Duplicate** existing Channel data, File Upload Preferences, Template Groups, and Template Global Variables to the new Site.
-Please note that if you import or duplicate channel entries you'll need to `Recount the Statistics <../tools/data/recount_statistics.html>`_ in the Site afterwards.
+Please note that if you import or duplicate channel entries you'll need to :doc:`Recount the Statistics </cp/tools/data/recount_statistics>` in the Site afterwards.

 **Importing** will move the data from its current site to the new Site.
 For example, if you import a Channel from Site A to Site B, it will no